awslabs/aws-encryption-sdk-specification/framework/test-vectors/complete-vectors/hierarchy.md

   - `"invalid-branch-key"`
     (i.e. an "invalid" key with a particular invalid condition) on either encrypt or decrypt,
-    the result should be either `"negative-encrypt"` or `"negative-decrypt"`, depending on whether the invalid key was specified on encrypt or decrypt.
+    the result MUST be either `"negative-encrypt"` or `"negative-decrypt"`, depending on whether the invalid key was specified on encrypt or decrypt.
-- In all other cases, the result should be `"positive"`.
+- In all other cases, the result MUST be `"positive"`.